waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # ARCHIVED LOGS (Summarized)
 *   **Mt.
 Moon Exploration:** Successfully navigated Mt.
 Moon and found eastern exit to Route 4.
 Noted complexity and segmented nature of B1F/B2F.
 Super Nerd wants a fossil.
 *   **Route 4 (Before Mt.
-Moon) Navigation:** Initial attempts to navigate Route 4 were inefficient, involving looping back to Route 3 and failed attempts to battle Cool Trainer F. Current focus is eastward progression via ledges from the upper tier.
+Moon) Navigation:** Initial attempts to navigate Route 4 eastward from Mt.
+Moon's exit were inefficient due to prematurely jumping down ledges, forcing a loop back via Route 3.
+The correct path requires staying on the upper tier after exiting Mt.
+Moon (eastern exit) and heading east.
+Current plan involves backtracking through Route 3, re-entering Mt.
+Moon from the west, traversing it to its eastern exit, then exploring eastward on the upper tier of Route 4.